The-cheeseDOS-Project/cheeseDOS-grub/README.md

 # cheeseDOS GRUB

-Older cheeseDOS version that uses GNU GRUB
+Last cheeseDOS build to use GRUB